 That’s why we draw from an approach called Biofeedback, which aims to help you strengthen your ability to regulate stress levels.
 The goal of Biofeedback is to create a healthier balance between the relaxation and stress-activation parts of your nervous system.
 This way, you will be able to meet the challenges at hand through helpful physiological activation rather than reacting to them with anxiety.

 Additionally, we may utilize mindfulness-based skills like meditation and breathing strategies to help you psychologically respond to your stressors in a healthy way.
 The basic goal of mindfulness is to help you become aware of the present moment and allow it to be as it is without getting stuck in unproductive efforts to change what’s not changeable.
 This pause will allow you to choose how to respond to difficult moments rather than react automatically in unhelpful ways.
 Instead of trying to change the present itself, you will learn skills for changing the things that are in your control.

-All of our counselors are rigorously trained and have had years of experience helping clients find relief from their anxiety.
+All of our counselors in our Boston, MA office are rigorously trained and have had years of experience helping clients find relief from their anxiety.
 We are confident that we can do the same for you.
 With our support, you can learn to regulate your emotions and your nervous system more effectively and live a full, meaningful life in spite of anxiety.